Research

 Long-Run Impacts of the Conflict in Ukraine on Food Security in Africa.

-Kiel Policy Brief, Ukraine Special 1, joint work with Lavina Balma, Sebastian Jävervall, Hendrik Mahlkow, Adamon Mukasa, Andinet Woldemichael.
+African Development Review, joint work with Lavina Balma, Sebastian Jävervall, Hendrik Mahlkow, Adamon Mukasa, Andinet Woldemichael.

 Household Interview Duration Analysis in CAPI Survey Management.